NASIMOON123/MediTrackLite/README.md

 - View or download prescription (for completed appointments)
 - Submit and view feedback with star ratings
 - Explore all approved doctors on “My Doctors” page
+- 🔎 Get help instantly using the integrated chatbot
 - Logout

 ---